PetaVision/OpenPV/docs/doxygen/src/install_osx.md

 XCode
 ----------------------------------
 XCode is needed by homebrew and gcc/g++/clang.
-Here's now to get it.
+Here's how to get it.
 - Go to the apple store and search for xcode
 - Click get, then install.
 Put in your Apple account information
 - After it's installed, we need to accept the xcode license.